 Emily Luk, Senior Texture Artist, started with the shell of a white spider and then layered on snow- and frost-like elements similar to the surrounding environment.
 “I thought about the spiders’ need to mimic their surroundings for survival.
 I also added intricate veining and marble patterns and ensured the textures would show in lighting, all while staying true to Peyton’s (Reed, director) vision.”

 The creature and its offspring give chase, pursuing their prey through a maze of icy tunnels.
 For the Mother Spider’s movement, the animation department balanced sheer size with dexterity as the creature scales walls and smashes through obstacles.
 For the army of variously sized baby spiders, the team opted for a mix of hand-keyed animation and crowd simulation solutions.

-Hopeful to escape, Mando attempts to take off, only for the Mother Spider to crash down upon the Razor Crest and pin it to the cavern floor.
-Image Engine created both this momentous shot and the following, in which the Mother Spider hunkers down and brings her unsettling, pitch black eyes to bear on Mando and crew through the Razor Crest’s icy glass.
+Hopeful of escaping, Mando attempts to take off, only for the Mother Spider to crash down upon the Razor Crest and pin it to the cavern floor.
+Image Engine created both this momentous shot and the following, in which the Mother Spider hunkers down and brings her unsettling, pitch-black eyes to bear on Mando and crew through the Razor Crest’s icy glass.
 She takes in her quarry for a moment before going for the kill, unfurling her maw and slamming it into the Razor Crest cockpit.
 Here, Image Engine revealed the Mother Spider’s slathering mouth and throat as it smears across the glass, including the creature’s concentric circles of teeth.
-“We used reference from the leatherback turtle, the velvet worm and the proboscis worm—and of course the Sarlacc Pit monster from Star Wars: Return of the Jedi,” says Rob Jensen.
+“We used references from the leatherback turtle, the velvet worm, and the proboscis worm—and of course the Sarlacc Pit monster from Star Wars: Return of the Jedi,” says Rob Jensen.